Medicine Overview of Aspeeday Tablet

 Gastrointestinal irritation, Nausea, Vomiting, Dyspepsia, Gastritis, Bleeding disorder, Reduced blood platelets, Gastric erosion, Gastric ulcer.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Aspeeday 75mg Tablet with food.
+Aspeeday 75mg Tablet is to be taken with food.

 In Depth Information on Aspeeday Tablet